Solar Lease vs Buy in Connecticut (2026)

 Our Honest Verdict for CT Homeowners in 2026

-For most Connecticut homeowners in 2026: the CT Green Bank Smart-E Loan is the right answer.It requires $0 down, starts at 3.99% APR (0% if income-qualified), and preserves full system ownership — meaning every RRES bill credit, the permanent property tax exemption, and the 6.35% sales tax exemption all benefit you directly.
+For most Connecticut homeowners in 2026: the CT Green Bank Smart-E Loan is the right answer.It requires $0 down, runs 6.99% to 7.99% APR depending on term, and preserves full system ownership, meaning every RRES bill credit, the permanent property tax exemption, and the 6.35% sales tax exemption all benefit you directly.

 Cash purchase produces the highest absolute return but requires $22,000–$35,000 in liquid capital at a time when the federal ITC no longer reduces that number.
 The Smart-E Loan gets you to nearly the same ownership benefits with no capital required.